Proyecto-Integrador-II-Nexus-Battles/.github/profile/README.md

 # THE NEXUS BATTLES II
-Welcome to MaxiDrive organization.
+Welcome to The Nexus Battles II project organization.
 Here you will find our project's source code and documentation.

 ## Documentation
 Documentation can be found at [documentation](https://github.com/Proyecto-Integrador-II-Nexus-Battles/Docs.git)